 Tip: To know more about the city of Edmonton, start with the provincial spotlight article for Alberta.

-Benefits of using public transportation
+Benefits of using Edmonton public transit

 You may be wondering why you should take public transit instead of buying a car to drive.
 Consider these benefits of using public transit regularly when you decide how you will travel in Edmonton:

 - Save money: Purchasing a car is a large financial commitment that adds up over time.
 Newcomers may be surprised at the additional costs of insurance, maintenance, tires, gas, parking, and other hidden costs associated with buying or leasing a car.
 You can learn more by reading how to buy or lease a car in Canada.
 Your wallet will thank you for choosing public transit instead.

 - Help the environment: A clear benefit to using public transportation is the reduction of your personal carbon footprint.
 Choosing not to own a car is one of the most effective ways for individuals to cut down on their emissions in their everyday life.